rnwolf/astro-throughputfocus-com/README.md

 `$ENV:CLOUDFLARE_ACCOUNT_ID = "XXXXXXXXXXXXXXXXX"`

-From the root termincal run the following to deploy.
+From the directory root use the following to deploy.

 `npx wrangler pages deploy dist --project-name=astro-throughputfocus-com`

+When you have got the functions working, commit to github and github action will commit the saved changes.

 ## 👀 Want to learn more?